Flights to Bangkok Airport

 April to June is hot, dry and humid making it the least comfortable time to visit.

 July to October is the rainy season though that doesn’t mean it rains all the time.
 Usually once a day at similar times, for a short period, but when it rains it pours!

-Bangkok is one of the world’s most popular destinations with over 100 airlines offering direct flights from all over the world.
+Bangkok is one of the world’s most popular destinations with over 100 airlines offering direct flights to Bangkok Airport from all over the world.
 Airfares depend on the season with the best value fares usually available online.
 Booking well in advance usually gets you the best prices.
-Fares to Bangkok are generally cheaper from March to October, more expensive between November and February with premium prices for the mid-December to New Year period.
-It is best to research flights on a comparison website before booking as prices can differ between agents.
+Fares for flights to Bangkok Airport are generally cheaper from March to October, more expensive between November and February with premium prices for the mid-December to New Year period.
+It is best to research flights to Bangkok Airport on a comparison website before booking as prices can differ between airlines & agents.
 Bangkok has two International airports, Don Mueang and Suvarnabhumi.

 If you are planning to travel to Thailand from North America or Canada, there are no non-stop flights.
 All flights need a stop-over.
 Flight time is generally 19 – 22 hours depending on which city you are flying from and stop-over time.
 Most flights fly via Japan, Korea, China, Hong Kong or Taiwan.
 Ticket prices range from $700 to $1600 depending on season and airline.
 You can also fly via Europe or the Middle-East but it’s usually more expensive.

 Flights to Bangkok Airport from Australia & New Zealand